christianamenos/jsgame/README.md

 * [x] The player is not changing facing direction.
 * [x] When interacting with the server we are always substracting 3 sec tokens.
 * [ ] Player is not jumping on platform moving up.
+* [ ] I can go though the door even if it's not fully opened

 ### Nice to have